-The 2020 Preakness Stakes was originally scheduled for Saturday 16th May, but now has been rescheduled for October 3 due to Covid-19.
-The race usually takes place in the evening at around 6:30 PM ET, but check back for the exact Preakness Post Time when it is announced.
+The 2021 Preakness takes place on May 15, but check back for the exact Preakness Post Time when it is announced.
 RacingPicks’ horse racing experts will also be compiling the best Preakness picks to help you make the best betting decisions.

 The favourite has won the Preakness Stakes in somewhere between two-thirds and three-quarters of all of its races.
 This shows you can’t always rely on the horse that the bookies are choosing.

 Correctly predicting which of the Preakness entries will get past the post first requires careful analysis of each horse’s previous form, accounting for the different track and weather conditions, as well as many other factors.

 Our experts are passionate about horse racing.
 They know a jolly from a juvenile, a draw from a dam, and a colt from a carpet.
 They do all of the leg work, so you can find the best Preakness picks ahead of the race.